j-euler/adaq-doc/docs/source/tutorial.rst

    $ adaq-workflow-node_scaling run ht_tetralith 10

-This command will set up and send the tasks to the supercomputer and also start a taskmanager for each number of nodes.
+This command will set up and send the tasks to the supercomputer and start a taskmanager for each number of nodes.
 The tasks are stored in the ``tuning`` folder.
 One can monitor the status of the runs with the following command: